 The carpet's concentric arcs remind of the rainbow on Danny's door that had introduced us to the bathroom across the hall from his room.
 The colors in the carpet mimic the colors we'd seen in Dick's television in Miami, a mix of green, blue-green and purple.

 Just as the Newswatch lighthouse image had preceded the rotating light of the police cruiser, the purple in the green arcs has an electric pulsating quality.
-Though it seems obviously phallic in shape, the radiant arcs pull into the carpet the paintings of the women in Dick's home, their heads haloed by large afros.
+Though it seems phallic in shape, the rainbow arcs pull into the carpet the paintings of the women in Dick's home, their heads haloed by large afros.
 And, just as Wendy had been in the boiler room with the nude pin-ups and the CH O KING poster, while Danny was supposedly being strangled in Room 237's bathroom, here we have the nude images of the women in Dick's room as he "shines" Room 237 in which Jack will face the nude trickster.

 Whereas the design of the carpet in the hall both pushes and pulls, going in two directions at once, the repetitive wave-like motifs in this carpet compel in only one direction, toward the bathroom.